Navajo Bakboord

-Navajo Bakboord (born 29 January 1999) is a Dutch footballer who plays as a right back for Heracles Almelo.
+Navajo Bakboord (born 29 January 1999) is a footballer who plays as a right back for League of Ireland Premier Division club Waterford.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Bakboord made his Eerste Divisie debut for Jong Ajax on 1 December 2017 in a game against MVV.
 On 23 May 2019 it has been announced that Bakboord signed with Heracles Almelo.
+On 9 January 2025, Bakboord signed for League of Ireland Premier Division club Waterford.

-Personal life
+International career

 Born in the Netherlands, Bakboord is of Surinamese descent.
+He is a former youth international for the Netherlands, having played for them up to the Netherlands U20s.
+In June 2023, he switched to play for the Suriname national team for a set of 2023 CONCACAF Gold Cup qualification matches.